mjeanroy/junit-servers/docs/01-2-tomcat-jupiter.md

   // The custom configuration that will be used to start the embedded tomcat server.
   @TestServerConfiguration
-  static EmbeddedTomcatConfiguration configuration = EmbeddedTomcatConfiguration.build()
+  static EmbeddedTomcatConfiguration configuration = EmbeddedTomcatConfiguration.builder()
     .withPath("/app")
     .withPort(8080)
     .withProperty("spring.profiles.active", "test")